polterguy/polterguy.github.io/dashboard/index.md

   image_description: Wizard standing in his laboratory trying to find out what Magic spell he should use
 ---

 The Magic Dashboard is how you would manage your cloudlet.
-When you login to your cloudlet, you will be greeted by KPI charts, displaying important information about your cloudlet.
+When you login to your cloudlet, you will be greeted by the dashboard's landing page, showing key numbers about your cloudlet - its Magic version, and how many endpoints, users, scheduled tasks, and log items it has.
 This typically resembles the following.

 ![Screenshot of the Magic Dashboard](/images/dashboard.jpeg)

-In addition to the elements shown in the above screenshot, you will have a _"splash screen"_ containing some hyperlinks, and also a YouTube playlist that helps you configure your cloudlet, mostly focusing on creating AI chatbots initially.
-Below is the entire video series if you prefer watching it here.
+Below the key numbers, the landing page gives you quick access to the things you'll reach for most often.
+If your cloudlet has the MCP module installed, it shows the MCP URL you hand to an AI agent so it can discover and invoke your endpoints as tools.
+The _Chatbot Wizard_ crawls a website, turns what it finds into training data, and gives you an embeddable AI chatbot in a few minutes.
+A _"What everything does"_ section explains every part of your cloudlet and where to find it, and a _Tasks_ section lets you execute your scheduled tasks on demand.
+If you prefer to learn by video, the series below walks you through configuring your cloudlet, mostly focusing on creating AI chatbots.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-width: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL_iESc2yi8IUCwO1TDft2oAfrUvJHuzU9" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>